IDNI/TML/README.md

 	succ(1, 2) 	// builtin successor relation, using it can determine ...		// the first, last, and next character. note that we
 			// don't need it per string but just once globally

+## Input and Output

+TML program really defines is a set of second-order variables, aka relations aka tables.
+On our TC example we had two relations, E and TC.
+We considered E as input and TC as output, but we could have take the same program and consider them the other way around.
+A TML program doesn't come with prescribed input and output relation names, but they come afterwards.
+But in order to continue from here we need to get a little deeper into the our fixed-point mechanism.

+When we ran the TC example we assumed that the table E has some information in it but the table TC begins empty and being filled during the execution of the program.
+Indeed, the fixed-point operator in PFP is defined to begin with the empty set.
+And this points to some asymmetry between input and output: it boils down to the initial state of the tables being "filled" for inputs and empty for outputs, and from there the program runs as usual.
+We therefore need TML's evaluator to be able to initialize relation before running the program, and to mark which relations are desired as output.
+Note that this is in contrast to most logic or database languges in which the output may be more flexible than whole tables.

+*Remark: A TML program has a fixed number of relation symbols, as it is impossible to dynamically create new relations in TML.
+Therefore per program one can define a fixed number of input and output relations.*

+## Partial Evaluation (PE)

+Partial evaluation is about a program that takes several inputs, and we're concerned with updating the program given part (but not all) of the inputs.
+In other words, consider a TML program involving 3 tables, where we're interested in two of them being input and the third being output.
+Further we'd like to specify only the first input, and generate a *reduct* (or *residue*) program that'd take one input relation but will perform the same computation as the original function over the two inputs.

+The canonical example of a program that takes two inputs at the scope of PE is an interpreter, and is very relevant to TML being a meta-language.
+An interpreter takes two parameters, a program and its input, and evaluates the program wrt the input.
+Partially-evaluating the interpreter wrt a given program yields a compiled program, and that'd be the first Futamura projection.

 ## Formal Syntax

 The set of all TML programs can be defined by the following context-free grammar